hamzaelharchi/Azure-End-to-End-Data-Engineering-Pipeline/README.md

 ### Project Overview
-Welcome to this Azure Data Engineering Project!
-This project demonstrates a full end-to-end data pipeline on Azure, designed to process and visualize customer demographics data.
-While primarily built as a learning exercise, this project adheres to best practices in data architecture, security, and CI/CD to simulate real-world scenarios.

-The pipeline takes customer data from an on-premises SQL database, transforms it using Azure Data Factory and Databricks, and visualizes insights through Power BI.
-Key metrics include product sales by gender, product category, total sales revenue, and other KPIs relevant for business intelligence.
+Welcome to this Azure Data Engineering Project, which demonstrates an end-to-end data pipeline on Azure to process and visualize customer demographics.
+Built as a learning exercise, it follows best practices in data architecture, security, and CI/CD.
+The pipeline extracts data from an on-premises SQL database, transforms it using Azure Data Factory and Databricks, and visualizes key metrics like product sales by gender, category, total revenue, and other business KPIs in Power BI.
 > **Note:** This project is for learning and demonstration purposes.

 ### Architecture Diagram